Before an Earthquake

 - If you are indoors, move away from windows and get under a table, desk, or bench.
-As it moves, hold on and move with it.

 - DO NOT run through or near buildings.
 The greatest danger from falling debris is just outside doorways and close to outer walls.

 - DO NOT use candles, matches, or other open flames either during or after an earthquake.

 - If you are in a moving vehicle, stop as quickly as safety permits, but stay in the vehicle.
 Avoid stopping near or under buildings, underpasses, or utility wires.

 - Check for injuries.
 DO NOT attempt to move injured persons unless they are in danger of further injury.

 - Check for gas leaks.
 If you smell gas, open windows and shut off main gas valve.
 Leave the building and report gas leakage to local authorities.
 NOTE: Do not turn off gas unless there has been a major quake or there is an obvious gas leak; otherwise, it may take days to get someone out to turn it back on.

 - Check utility lines around, and connecting to, your home for damage.
 If electrical wiring is shorting out, shut off the current at the main box.

 - If water pipes are damaged, shut off the supply at the main valve.
 Emergency water may be obtained from sources such as hot water tanks, toilet tanks (not bowls), and melted ice cubes.
 If water pipes are damaged, DO NOT drink contaminated water.